We Offer Same Day Service M-S 8AM-5PM

 You can’t see it.
 You can’t smell it.
-You may not even know it’s there – but carbon monoxide (CO) could be lurking in your home, putting your family at risk.
-CO, often called the “silent killer” is an odorless, colorless, and tasteless gas that is produced whenever any type of fuel is burned.
+You may not even know it’s there – but carbon monoxide (CO) could lurk in your home, putting your family at risk.
+CO, often called the “silent killer,” is an odorless, colorless, and tasteless gas produced whenever fuel is burned.

-The Problem With Carbon Monoxide—It’s Hazardous and It’s Deadly!
+The Problem With Carbon Monoxide—It’s Hazardous and Deadly!

 When too much CO builds up in an enclosed space, it can be poisonous—even deadly.
-In the United States, the Consumer Product Safety Commission estimates that CO poisoning kills over 400 people and sends another 20,000 to the emergency room every year.
+In the United States, the Consumer Product Safety Commission estimates that carbon monoxide poisoning kills over 400 people and sends another 20,000 to the emergency room every year.

-CO poisoning can happen anywhere there is a combustion engine—in cars, trucks, boats, generators, stoves, lanterns, grills, fireplaces, furnaces, or any other gas-powered equipment.
-That’s why it’s so important to have these appliances serviced by a professional on a regular basis.
+Carbon monoxide poisoning can happen anywhere there is a combustion engine: cars, trucks, boats, generators, stoves, lanterns, grills, fireplaces, furnaces, or other gas-powered equipment.
+That’s why having these appliances serviced by a professional regularly is so important.

 Symptoms of CO Poisoning